 - 1. Add the constraint in the Editable Constraints Grid or open the Set False Path Constraint dialog box.
-You can do this by using one of the following methods: - From the SmartTime Constraints menu, choose False Path. - Click the icon. - Right-click False Path in the Constraint Browser and choose Add False Path Constraint.
+You can do this by using one of the following methods: - From the SmartTime Constraints menu, choose False Path. - Click the icon. - Right-click False Path in the Constraint Browser. - Double-click any field in the False Path Constraints grid.

 The Set False Path Constraint dialog box appears (as shown below).

-Figure 121 · Set False Path Constraint Dialog Box
+Figure 129 · Set False Path Constraint Dialog Box

-2. Specify the From pin(s).
+Specify the From pin(s).
 Click the Browse button next to From to open the Select Source Pins for False Path Constraint dialog box (as shown below).

-Figure 122 · Select Source Pins for False Path Constraint Dialog Box
+Figure 130 · Select Source Pins for False Path Constraint Dialog Box

 - 3. Select by explicit list.
 (Alternatively, you can select by keyword and wildcard.
-For details, refer to Select Source or Destination Pins for Constraint Dialog Box.) - 4.
+For details, refer to Select Source or Destination Pins for Constraint.) - 4.
 Select the input pin(s) from the Available Pin list.
 You can use Filter available objects to narrow the pin list.
 You can select multiple ports in this window. - 5.
 Click Add or Add All.
 The input pin(s) move from the Available Pins list to the Assigned Pins list. - 6.
 Click OK.

-The Set False Path Constraint dialog box displays the updated representation of the From pin(s).
+The Set False Constraint dialog box displays the updated representation of the From pin(s).

 - 7. Click the Browse button for Through and To and add the appropriate pin(s).
 The displayed list shows the pins reachable from the previously selected pin(s) list.

-- 8. Enter comments in the Comment section.
+- Enter comments in the Comment section.

 - 9. Click OK.